-Chikankari: The Nitty-gritty
+Chikankari: The Craft of Lucknow

 Chikankari is a beautiful and intriguing art.
 It has a rich legacy attached to it and has been mesmerizing people all over the world for years.
 The more you know about this craft, the more you will be able to understand and appreciate it.
 Chikankari has six basic stitches and over thirty-five other stitches that are used in combination depending on the pattern and design that has to be embroidered.
 The main categorization has three types of vital stitches: flat, raised, embossed along with the jaali work or open work.
 The following is a vivid description of various types of stitches used in Chikankari: